ArunKoshy07/LondonJobDataVisualisation.github.io/README.md

 # LondonJobDataVisualisation.github.io

-London borough wise jobs and job density visualisation
+London borough wise jobs and job density visualisation  - link to visualisation -  https://arunkoshy07.github.io/LondonJobDataVisualisation.github.io/

 This visualisation shows the variations in jobs and job density in London Boroughs from 2000 to 2017.
 The source of data set is https://data.london.gov.uk/dataset/jobs-and-job-density-borough .
 This visualisation will potentially shows the places worth investing in and could be leveraged for future housing and infra developments.